What is ASCII? The Character Encoding That Started It All

 | Emoji support | No | Yes |

-The key insight: UTF-8 is a superset of ASCII.
-Any valid ASCII text is also valid UTF-8.
-The first 128 Unicode code points are identical to ASCII, which is why ASCII remains relevant even in a Unicode world.
+The key idea is that UTF-8 is a superset of ASCII.
+Any valid ASCII text is also valid UTF-8, which is why ASCII remains relevant even in a Unicode world.

 Where ASCII is Still Used Today

-Despite being over 60 years old, ASCII is far from obsolete:
+Despite being more than 60 years old, ASCII is still everywhere:

-- Programming languages — Variable names, keywords, and syntax are all ASCII characters
+- Programming languages - variable names, keywords, operators, and syntax are mostly ASCII characters.

-- Network protocols — HTTP headers, SMTP commands, and FTP are ASCII-based protocols
+- Network protocols - HTTP headers, SMTP commands, FTP, and many older protocols are ASCII-based.

-- File formats — CSV, JSON, HTML, XML, and INI files use ASCII as their base
+- File formats - CSV, JSON, HTML, XML, Markdown, and INI files all build on ASCII-compatible text.

-- URLs — Domain names and URL paths are restricted to ASCII (non-ASCII characters must be percent-encoded)
+- URLs - domain names and many URL components are ASCII-first; other characters are encoded.

-- Embedded systems — Resource-constrained devices often use ASCII for simplicity
+- Embedded systems - small devices often use ASCII because it is simple, compact, and predictable.

 Common Questions